deeksha-kg/blog_app/README.md

 # 📝 Django Blog Project with User Authentication & Full CRUD

 A full-featured blog web application built using the Django web framework.
 This project allows users to register, log in, and perform full CRUD (Create, Read, Update, Delete) operations on blog posts.
-It’s perfect for showcasing your Django development skills and backend capabilities.

 ---

 ## 🌟 Features